donalm/OpenCue/bin/README.md

 one machine (your workstation, for example) and then bootstrap the individual applications to launch using your checkout.

-The 'rebuild' script setup a new installation of OpenCue.
+The 'rebuild' script sets up a new installation of OpenCue.
 It just expects you to have Postgres installed (including the contrib rpm) and it needs python2, python3 and virtualenv to be available.